Jeff Bezos is the richest man in the world. And his company, Amazon, is making a massive dent in the U.S. GDP.

 Prime Day Beats Black Friday & Cyber Monday

 First hosted in July 2015 as a way to celebrate the company’s 20th anniversary, Prime Day was advertised as featured deals only for Prime members.
-Though the first year it was likened to a “crappy yard sale,” the company stepped up their game in 2016 and beyond.
+Though the first year was likened to a “crappy yard sale,” the company stepped up its game in 2016 and beyond.

 Amazon Prime Day is even bigger than Black Friday and Cyber Monday, and 2019’s day was the largest shopping event in Amazon history, according to CNBC.